skykhs3/skykhs3.github.io/_posts/2024-10-26-typescript-structural-type-system.md

 1 error generated.
 ```

-## Why should you consider TypeScript’s structural type system?
+## Why should you consider TypeScript's structural type system?

 Overlooking TypeScript's structural type system can lead to logical errors in your code.
 ``` typescript